saursin/riscv-atom/sw/README.md

 ## Examples
 This subdirectory contains the provided example programs for testing.
-These examples can be compiled and run using the provided makefile (in `sw` directory).
+These examples can be compiled and run using the provided makefile (in `sw/examples` directory).

 ```bash
 $ make ex=banner           # compiling the banner example